jlneto/cube/README.md

 ![img_10.png](img_10.png)

-*Disclaimer: Any coincidence with features, screens, or use cases was purely similarity*
+*Disclaimer: Any coincidence with features, screens, or use cases was pure similarity*

 ### USE CASE
 Understanding the problem, we defined along with the customer how this app should look like and defined